 Nutrisystem offers support across three main channels: phone, email, and live chat.

-I really appreciated this commitment to advising both current and potential customers.
+I appreciated this commitment to advising both current and potential customers.
 It’s the first time I’ve seen this at any meal delivery service I’ve reviewed.

 To test it out, I contacted a program consultant via live chat to ask which program was best for me.
 I was linked to a representative within seconds, and after a few questions about my habits and preferences, I had my answer in less than five minutes.
 It was a really great experience.

-Nutrisystem also provides weight-loss counselors to help keep you on track.
+Nutrisystem also provides on-demand weight-loss counselors to help keep you on track.
 If you require a diet of less than 1,500 g of sodium per day, a weight-loss counselor can guide you to the meals, shakes, and snacks that are best for you.

 In case you do end up ordering from Nutrisystem, this blog post gives you a clear idea of how you can pause or cancel your orders as needed.